dmcnulty27/PHI-696/Project-2/README.md

 (d) (∀y)(R(x, y) → A(y)) ∧ (∃y)(R(x, y) ∧ B(y)) - For all y if x Rs y then y As and some instances of y x Rs y and y Bs

-I am not sure about this but assuming the implicit universal x....
+I am not sure about this because it feels like 3 variables might be hard to note but assuming the implicit universal x....

  (∀R.A) ⊓ (∃R.B)